mauderica/Project-Portfolio-Site-Module-2/README.md

 TODO:

 In progress:
-- verify shorthand CSS properties were used where possible (see udacity style guide and understand when can use shorthand or not -- even if only specify one value).
 - LAST: format documents and commit that change on its own
 - go over the "may do later" list with mentor